Adityajparmar37/GoodReads-Mini/README.md

 11. Review's comment and Like (CRUD + sorting) done
 12. Auto-Generating review based on user's review or directly based on book details without user's review
 13. Nested Comment added (UPTO 1 level) (CRUD + sorting) done
+14. Feature Flag added ( if feature is active then only it will work else not)